oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q5: Exfiltration Tool Detection

-**Question:** Data does not always leave from the machine it was found on.
-Check all hosts.
-A cloud synchronisation tool was used to upload data externally.
-This tool is legitimate software commonly abused by threat actors.
-It was executed multiple times, not all successfully.

-**Answer:** `rclone.exe`
+I reviewed activity across all hosts and identified that the attacker used a cloud synchronization tool for exfiltration.
+The tool executed multiple times was rclone.exe.

 **Query Used:**
 ```kusto